>

 I have noticed a lot of hummingbirds around my Scottsdale …

-I have about 4-5 different hummingbirds that feed from the 2 feeders hung in my backyard.
-When the feeders go empty, …
+I have about 4-5 different hummingbirds that feed from the …

 Hummingbird Feeder Raiders